"""Module contains classes that handle loading of HITRAN cia files."""

 def fill_temperature(self, temperatures: npt.ArrayLike) -> None:

-Any gaps in our grid is filled with zero cross-sections to produce
+Any gaps is filled with zero cross-sections to produce

 our final temperature-crosssection grid that matches with every other